 I realize it is a major demand on any consumer to buy

 allthe episodes of an anime series without knowing exactly what to expect.
 So I encourage you to do your own "research" into the series by buying or renting any of the aforementioned OAV tapes or manga material available for it.
+Click here for more information on the titles or description of the OAVs.
 Ask your friends or anime club representatives for their opinions.
 Visit my SuperKOR page to find all the possible info and links on it.
 Learn everything about it before making your choice.
 I want you to make a well informed decision.
 It is a major commitment which should not be treated lightly.
 If you ultimately decide not to make a pledge into the effort, then that's fine too.
 At least you took the time to consider the propositions made.
 Better to be absolutely sure now than to bail out at the last minute when the pledges are to be collected.
 If you still wish to help in other ways, please click here.

 You say you can't sign up because you don't have an email account?
 No problem.
 I've accounted for that contingency.
 If you have access to a web browser (which you are using to view this page), then please click on either of these links: GeoCities or Hotmail.
 Both these organizations offer FREE email accounts which you can view your mail through a browser.
 If you're worried that your submitted email account might change or expire be fore this venture is finished, then I suggest signing up for the Bigfoot Service.
 It allows you to keep one universal email address you can pass to people, while at the same time allowing you the flexibility to change email accounts providers at will.
 This service is particularly helpful for college students.
 Now you don't have any more excuses for not signing up :)